Platte Lake (Michigan): Tourism

 Platte Lake is known for its vacation homes that are visible from every spot on the water.
 Benzie Michigan is extremely tourist oriented and is known for having a lot to do.
 There are many shops and restaurants not on the lake, but near the lake.
 You can go canoeing down Platte River.
 You are only minutes from the city of Frankfort, Michigan which is packed with cool shops, amazing restaurants and is located on the shores of Lake Michigan.
 There is also a pier, which you can walk out to view the spectacular lighthouse.
 Platte Lake is also minutes away from the most photographed lighthouse in Michigan, Point Betsie Light.
-Platte Lake is also near Sleeping Bear Dunes National Lakeshore, which is an amazing mound of sand dunes that over look Lake Michigan from one side, and Glen Lake from the other.
+Platte Lake is also near Sleeping Bear Dunes National Lakeshore, which is an amazing mound of sand dunes that overlook Lake Michigan from one side, and Glen Lake from the other.
 There are over a dozen golf courses in the area as well.
 The things to do in Benzie county are unlimited.